triton-inference-server/server/deploy/k8s-onprem/README.md

 2. Install the [prometheus-adapter](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-adapter) helm chart, allowing the Horizontal Pod Autoscaler to scale based on custom metrics from prometheus.

-The included configuration will scale triton pods based on the average queue time, as described in [this blog post](https://developer.nvidia.com/blog/deploying-nvidia-triton-at-scale-with-mig-and-kubernetes/).
+The included configuration will scale Triton pods based on the average queue time, as described in [this blog post](https://developer.nvidia.com/blog/deploying-nvidia-triton-at-scale-with-mig-and-kubernetes/#:~:text=Query%20NVIDIA%20Triton%20metrics%20using%20Prometheus).
 To customize this, you may replace or add to the list of custom rules in `values.yaml`.
 If you change the custom metric, be sure to change the values in autoscaling.metrics.

-If autoscaling is disabled, the number of triton server pods is set to the minReplicas variable in `values.yaml`.
+If autoscaling is disabled, the number of Triton server pods is set to the minReplicas variable in `values.yaml`.

 ## Enable Load Balancing
-To enable load balancing, ensure that the loadBalancing tag in `values.yaml` is set to to `true`.
+To enable load balancing, ensure that the loadBalancing tag in `values.yaml` is set to `true`.
 This will do two things:

 1. Deploy a Traefik reverse proxy through the [Traefik Helm Chart](https://github.com/traefik/traefik-helm-chart).